medikoo/log/README.md

 ### Timestamps logging

-Writers are recommended to to expose timestamps aside each log when following env var is set
+When following env var is set writers are recommended to expose timestamps aside each log message

 ##### `LOG_TIME`